-- HDT and Tg can be influenced by the kinetics or printing specifications of the 3D printing system.
-Undercuring, normally leaves materials softer in comparison to the same 3D resins printed with higher energy dosage or over cured, which normally end up being harder, more rigid, and with higher HDT
+- HDT and Tg are influenced by the kinetics or printing specifications of the 3D printing system.
+Undercuring, normally leaves materials softer in comparison to the same 3D resins printed with higher energy dosage, or when they are over cured, which normally end up being harder, more rigid, and with higher HDT

 Effect of light power on Tg and HDT

 The curing or printing of a reference 3D resin with the same total energy dosage does not yield the same Young modulus, HDT, tensile and flexural strength with different settings, such as with these two extreme conditions:

 - very low power with long exposure time, such as LCD printers tend to yield superior mechanical properties (lower brittleness), higher elongation, tensile and flexural strength and lower rigidity "Young´s modulus" and HDT than higher power printers, such as laser printers.

 - very high power with short exposure time, such as with strong laser printers eg Formlabs Form 2 & 3 tend to yield inferior mechanical properties (brittleness), lower elongation, tensile and flexural strength and higher rigidity "Young´s modulus" and HDT than lower power LCD printers.